acomagu/nvc/README.md

 ## Usage

-Now we have only `ex` sub-command, which runs command in ex-mode and prints the output.
+Now we have only `ex` sub-command, which runs command in ex-mode.
 No need to prefix `:`.

 To show message in command line,